microshare/microshare.github.io/docs/2/installer/specific-installations/open-shut-indicator-installation.md

 ---
 layout: docs
-title: Desk Occupancy Installation Guide
+title: Open/Shut Indicator Installation Guide
-description: How to install a Microshare Desk Occupancy Monitoring solution
+description: How to install a Microshare Open/Shut Indicator solution
 toc: true
 ---

 ---------------------------------------

-Desk Occupancy Monitoring Solution Installation Guide
+Open/Shut Indicator Solution Installation Guide

 This document includes important details on the correct, safe and efficient methods of installation for Microshare Smart FM Solutions.